E

 Adult vs. Juvenile emperor angelfish

-Adult emperor angelfish look so different from juvenile emperor angelfish they were thought to be an entirely different species until the 1930s!
+Adult emperor angelfish look so different from juvenile emperor angelfish that they were thought to be an entirely different species until the 1930s!

 Behavior